trek/rspec_active_model_serializers/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this lines to your application's Gemfile:

 ```ruby
 group :test do